litmusautomation/mc-gcp-marketplace/README.md

   --region="$REGION" \
   --enable-private-ip-google-access
 ```
 ### Create GKE cluster

 The MC's services are deployed into a Kubernetes cluster.
 The cluster must be created before deploying the MC from the Google Cloud Marketplace.
 *UBUNTU_CONTAINERD* is the only supported image type for GKE nodes
+The MC can be deployed on public or private GKE cluster

+#### Deployment on public GKE cluster
 ```sh
 gcloud beta container --project "${GCP_PROJECT_ID}" clusters create $GKECLUSTER --zone "${ZONE}" \
     --no-enable-basic-auth --release-channel "regular" --machine-type "e2-standard-2" --image-type "UBUNTU_CONTAINERD" \